CartoDB/carto-react/UPGRADE.md

 2. Change `-theme.spacing(xx)` by `theme.spacing(-xx)`.
 It means, move the negative symbol inside the function.

 Tip: An easy search to catch up this, would be `-theme.spacing(`

+## Icons

+We have this kind of rules in buttons to cover the common use cases:

+`svg path { fill: currentColor }`

+In case you don't need the icon to be filled, you can apply this class to the svg parent:
+`.doNotFillIcon`

 ## Typography